eecs280staff/tutorials/docs/setup_gdb.md

 - `train_small.csv` and `test_small.csv` are arguments
 - `--debug` is an option

-To run a program with options or arguments in LLDB, include them after `r`.
+To run a program with options or arguments in LLDB, inc
 ```console
 $ gdb main.exe
 (gdb) r train_small.csv test_small.csv --debug